 Let’s start with the first ability.

-ScarceAbility means there’s a limited quantity of the stock.
+ScarceAbility means there’s a limited quantity of stock.

 For example, many companies use shares to pay compensation and bonuses to their employees.